 The IRS mileage rate was designed to be a tax deduction tool for individual taxpayers, but it has become the standard rate for business vehicle reimbursements.
 The results are costlier than you think.

 The IRS mileage rate, also known as the federal "safe harbor rate," is not the best way to deliver auto reimbursements.
 Why?
 For three glaring reasons:

-In a nutshell, the IRS rate over-reimburses high mileage travelers and under-reimburses low mileage travelers.
-These inequitable results can lead to employee dissatisfaction as well as uncontrollable costs if you have a lot of high mileage employees.
+In a nutshell, the IRS rate over-reimburses high-mileage travelers and under-reimburses low-mileage travelers.
+These inequitable results can lead to employee dissatisfaction as well as uncontrollable costs if you employ a lot of high-mileage drivers.

 Each employee experiences different costs, so how can only one rate reimburse all employees fairly?
 The IRS mileage rate has been held as the gold standard for auto reimbursement, but it proves inaccurate time and again.
 Here are three of the six components for calculating the IRS mileage rate: